frankstepanski/node-express-course/week3/readme.md

 ![about route html](images/about-route-html.png)

-> If no routes are matched on a client request, the Express server will handle sending a [404 Not Found response](https://expressjs.com/en/starter/faq.html#how-do-i-handle-404-responses), to the client.
+> If no routes are matched on a client request, the Express server will handle sending a [404 Not Found response](https://expressjs.com/en/starter/faq.html#how-do-i-handle-404-responses), to the client.  :unamused:

 **Status Codes**